I once asked the Copyblogger community to name their biggest writing challenges.

-You might rather find that you need to add additional information or rephrase for clarity.
+Rather, you might find that you need to add more details or rephrase for clarity.

-This is also the point to refine your language.
-Experienced writers can often pull the perfect turn of phrase in some places of a first draft, while in other places there are better word choices to be made.
+This is also the time to refine your language.
+Experienced writers can often pull the perfect turn of phrase in some places of a first draft, while in other places there are opportunities for better, more precise word choices.

-Can the headline, opening, and subheads be stated differently to be even more compelling?
+- Can you revise the headline, opening, and subheads so that they are even more compelling?

-As Seth Godin said in our recent podcast, everyone’s approach to the writing process differs.
+Everyone’s approach to the writing process is different.
 This process works for me, and I wrote this article fairly quickly using the process as a demonstration.

 What works for you?

-Any tips you can pass along that might help your fellow scribes?
+Any tips you can pass along that might help your fellow content marketers?

 Let us know in the comments.